 Reykjavík is the northernmost capital in the world.
 If it is not the main reason for one to visit Iceland, you are very likely to spend between one and three days there during your trip.
-Reykjavik is surprisingly packed with entertainment and culture for such a small city, which is even truer since the tourism boomed 10 years ago.
-I wrote two brief guides about the city, this one concerns bars and restaurants.
+Reykjavik is surprisingly packed nice bars and restaurants, so if you're into food and wine, you better do some research before your trip!

 Reykjavik counts a bit less than 130 thousands inhabitants, whereas Iceland has a total of 330 thousands inhabitants.
 For such a small population, the number of restaurants and bars one can find downtown is oddly high.
 Tourism is obviously a reason for that.
 Even though Iceland is not famous for its gourmet cuisine, one can find few typically Icelandic dishes such as sheep head, lamb soup and plokkfiskur (fish stew).
 But mostly, scattered around the city are restaurants providing international cuisine or thematic one.
 Food is expensive in Iceland, so are restaurants.
 But so far, to my experience, they always compensated with high-quality food.

 And about the bars … well … yes, Reykjavik is definitely a party city.
 I remember once talking with a guy in a bar in New-York who told me his brother was currently in Reykjavik for his bachelor party.
 And even if you are not a party person, you should go out after midnight on a Friday or Saturday night.
 This is a part of Reykjavik’s life, therefore one of the “must see” of your trip.
 Whether you will like it or not is your opinion, but traveling must always be about experiences.